 - Mircosoft Surface Pro 7 – the best Windows tablet for gaming

-Amazon’s superstar, the Fire HD 10 is currently on a sale at just $140, along with other Fire HD tablets like the HD 8, HD 8 Plus (2020) and HD 7.
-This tablet is one of the most in-demand products on Amazon and racking up the sales on a regular day just as much as on a big sale event.
+Amazon’s superstar, the Fire HD 10 is one of the most in-demand products on Amazon and racking up the sales on a regular day just as much as on a big sale event.

 Why do a lot of people gravitate towards this tablet?